 Data Center Decommissioning and Project Management

 We make data center removal and decommissioning easy so you can focus on what’s next.
-If you’re upgrading, moving to the cloud, or just need to get rid of old assets, KruseCom can help you with complete data center decommissioning, IT re-marketing, or electronic recycling.
+If you’re upgrading, moving to the cloud, or just need to get rid of retired assets, KruseCom can help you with complete data center decommissioning, IT re-marketing, or electronic recycling.

 Decommissioning Services Include: